 No single factor is determinative; most courts do not require the SEC to establish all six factors to prove that a party is acting as an unregistered BD.

 There are a few things we can learn from this discussion.
-First, if you pay finders for raising capital for a mortgage pool, require them to register with the DBO and follow the DBO’s rules.
+First, if you pay finders for raising capital for a mortgage pool, require them to register with the DFPI and follow the DFPI’s rules.
 Second, in all cases use a written agreement that confirms the finder’s limited role of introducing the parties.
 Third, caution finders not to actively solicit investors for you.
 Lastly, don’t keep the finder in the communication loop while you deal with the new investor because that could be viewed as illegal co-brokering.

 © Doss Law, LLP.
 Attorney advertising materials.
 These materials have been prepared for educational purposes only and are not legal advice.
 This information is not intended to create an attorney-client relationship.
 Consult a knowledgeable lawyer before implementing any of the ideas in this publication.